oneananda/asp_dot_net_core_projects/README.md

 An in-depth guide on the Abstract Factory design pattern, demonstrating how it can create families of related objects without committing to specific classes.
 T

 ---

+### 038_Advanced_Dependency_Injection_DI

+A deep dive into advanced dependency injection techniques in ASP.NET Core.
+This project explores complex topics such as lifetime management nuances, container configuration, interception, decorators, and dynamic service resolution.
+With practical examples and performance considerations, it empowers developers to architect robust, flexible, and scalable DI solutions in sophisticated applications.

+---